Ketosis Tips & Tricks to help you enjoy your keto lifestyle. Forever.

 Once you start the keto diet, you feel so good that it soon becomes a lifestyle and you start looking at healthier products, natural ingredients, grow-your-own food, and super-foods alternatives.
 You think you’re doing everything right and you’re happy about your success.

 Can’t think why?
 Read my tips and tricks below and you may just find an answer you didn’t expect.

-- Increase your good fat intake by adding 1-2 teaspoons of coconut oil to every coffee or tea you drink – but don’t overdo it and check that your calorie intake is in deficit (if you’re trying to lose weight).
+- Increase your good fat intake by adding 1-2 teaspoons of coconut oil or MCT oil to every coffee or tea you drink – but don’t overdo it and check that your calorie intake is in deficit (if you’re trying to lose weight).

 - Eat only when you’re hungry.
 Eating 3 meals a day is just a cultural habit.

-- Use a breath ketones analyser, to check your ketones production is adequate, but don’t obsess over how many ketones are actually detected.
+- Use ketone test strips or a breath ketones analyser, to check your ketones production is adequate, but don’t obsess over how many ketones are actually detected.
 Urine strips aren’t accurate, as they only detect ketones being excreted, rather than those in circulation.

 - Don’t be tempted to eat low-carb AND low-fat foods.
 Huge mistake and potentially harmful.
 Focus on reducing carbs and eating the right amount of protein for your lifestyle.